 Debby Ellis Writing Center

 Hello to you reading this, my name is Aidan.
-I am a junior studying Psychology with a minor in Data Science.
+I am a senior studying Psychology with a minor in Data Science.

 Akin to many of the other writing consultants at DEWC, reading was of much importance to me as a child.
 For the first couple years of my life, until I turned 4, I was a relatively mute child.
 This concerned my parents as they couldn’t necessarily gauge how I was doing in terms of emotional and mental growth.
 It wasn’t until I started reading fortune cookie fortunes aloud to them seemingly out of nowhere that my parents realized I had high potential for my age in terms of reading and writing comprehension.